 Investors from all over the world are interested in opening a company in Japan, due to many business advantages.
 The Japanese legislation doesn’t require a minimum share capital for the registration of a limited liability company.

 Japan is famous for its pro-business atmosphere, proficient in attracting wide-ranging overseas funds and important foreign businesses.
 Japan promotes research and development and has a good percentage of its GDP dedicated to research and development activities.
 The country has one of the largest and most complex economies in the world and is also considered a competitive country to do business in.

-Both onshore and offshore company formation is possible and it presents different advantages to investors.
-Our experts in company registration in Japan are specialized in forming both offshore and onshore companies in this country.
+There are several types of companies available for incorporation that present different advantages to investors.
+Our experts in company registration in Japan are specialized in forming all types of companies in this country.